GenericMappingTools/gmt/INSTALL.md

 GMT-6.x.x.app opens a terminal from which you can invoke GMT programs and scripts.
 If you like, you can add the GMT programs contained in the application bundle to your search path for executables.
-For that, just run GMT-6.x.x.app once and follow the instruction at the end of the GMT splash screen.
+For that, just run GMT-6.x.x.app once and follow the instructions at the end of the GMT splash screen.

 Note: The installer is always built for the latest macOS version only.